aJIEw/GithubStars/README.md

 - [reactotron (10000+)](https://github.com/infinitered/reactotron) - A desktop app for inspecting your React JS and React Native projects. macOS, Linux, and Windows.
 - [ignite (10000+)](https://github.com/infinitered/ignite) - The hottest CLI for React Native, boilerplates, plugins, generators, and more!
 - [+ react-native-debugger (6000+)](https://github.com/jhen0409/react-native-debugger) - The standalone app based on official debugger of React Native, and includes React Inspector / Redux DevTools
-- [add-gitignore (500+)](https://github.com/TejasQ/add-gitignore) - An interactive CLI tool that adds a .gitignore to your projects.

 #### Apps